PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * added protection to ReBroker against redundant comma in excludedSite
   * added fatal errors for datri in Adder2
   * fixed Adder2 for missing src in schedconfig for analysis with destSE
   * changed brokeage to make a chunk for each diskCount/memory